Brooklyn Passenger Vehicle Accident Lawyer

 All motor vehicle operators have a duty of care to their passengers, other motorists, and pedestrians.
 According to the Legal Information Institute (LII), a duty of care means that people must “act in the same manner as a reasonably prudent person in their position would.”
 For motorists, this means all drivers must obey traffic laws and operate their vehicles safely.

-Passenger vehicle drivers must take certain precautions and avoid driving behaviors that increase the risk of an accident occurring, such as driving while distracted.
+Passenger vehicle drivers must take certain precautions and avoid driving behaviors that increase the risk of an accident occurring, such as distracted driving.
 The National Highway Traffic Safety Administration (NHTSA) states that distracted driving caused 2,841 deaths and about 400,000 injuries in 2018.
 Distracted driving behaviors may include texting, eating, changing the radio station or AC setting, and talking with passengers.

 Other dangerous driving behaviors that passenger vehicle drivers must avoid also include: